-- Training and evaluation of algorithms: Several methods related to music audio processing will developed in WP3 for the semi-automated crowdsourcing procedures of TROMPA.
-Most of these methods need to be trained on labeled (annotated) data, and TROMPA's existing data will be used for this purpose.
-Apart TROMPA data, other scientific data (e.g. published datasets) will be used for the same purpose. - Use cases: Existing data can be used to serve the five TROMPA use cases as defined in WP6.
-The selection of this data will depend upon the cases, and will be described in more detail in Deliverable 3.1 - Data Resource Preparation (Month 10)
+- Training and evaluation of algorithms: Several methods related to music audio processing are developed in WP3 for the semi-automated crowdsourcing procedures of TROMPA.
+Most of these methods need to be trained on labeled (annotated) data, and TROMPA's existing data is used for this purpose.
+Apart from TROMPA data, other scientific data (e.g. published datasets) will be used for the same purpose. - Use cases: Existing data can be used to serve the five TROMPA use cases as defined in WP6.
+The selection of this data will depend upon the cases, and is described in more detail in Deliverable 3.1 - Data Resource Preparation v2(M18)

-A preliminary list of the existing data resources that are associated with TROMPA is presented in Table 2.2 and will be refined during the project.
-The reader should note that these resources are of any of the origins mentioned in the previous section (e.g. external resources, data from associated partners) and they are necessarily not owned by the TROMPA consortium.
+A preliminary list of the existing data resources that are associated with TROMPA is presented in Table 2.2 and will be refined until the end of the project.
+The reader should note that these resources are of any of the origins mentioned in the previous section (e.g. external resources, data from associated partners) and they are not necessarily wned by the TROMPA consortium.